What Is PPC & How Paid Search Marketing Works

 Keywords lie at the center of PPC, connecting advertisers to users’ search queries.

-- Queries are the actual words that users type into the search box of a search engine in order to find results.
+- Queries are the actual words that users type into the search box of a search engine to find results.

 - Keywords, on the other hand, are what marketers use to target these users by matching their search queries.

-Keywords work as generalized abstractions of a wide range of search queries, which are prone to irregularities like misspellings.
+Keywords work as generalized abstractions of a wide range of search queries prone to irregularities like misspellings.

 Depending on the keyword match types they use, advertisers can match search queries with more or less precision.